aastha-v/brca-NOVUS/README.md

 awk -F"\t" 'OFS="\t" {print $1":"$2":"$4":"$5, $8}' lof_sorted.vcf | awk -F['\t,'] 'OFS="\t" { for(i=2;i<=NF;i++) print $1, $i}' - | sed 's/|/\t/g' - | awk -F"\t" 'OFS="\t" {if($29 == "YES" && $80 == "HC" && $30 ~ "NM_") print $1,"1"}' - | awk 'BEGIN{print "ID\tLoF_HC_Canonical"}1' - | sed 's/^chr//g' - > op_lof
 ```

   Place the resulting files multianno_processed and op_lof in the preprocessing folder.
 Next, create a file called "op_outcome" and place it in the same folder.
-This file should contain two columns, namely "ID" containing your variant in "Chr:Start:Ref"Alt" format, and "Outcome", describing whether the variant is Pathogenic (1) or Benign (0).
+This file should contain two columns, namely "ID" containing your variant in "Chr:Start:Ref:Alt" format, and "Outcome", describing whether the variant is Pathogenic (1) or Benign (0).
 A sample op_outcome file is attached.

 Now run the python script preprocessing_pipeline.py, using the command:
 ```